 - Small, short-term loans tend to be harder to get

 How Long Till I Get My Money?

-Going to a traditional bank to receive a personal loan is typically a long, drawn-out process that can deter a lot of people from even trying.
-It requires going in person to your bank branch loaded down with documents for your application and it can be weeks before you gain approval much less see the money in your account.
+Going to a traditional bank to receive a personal loan is typically a long process that can deter a lot of people from even trying.
+It requires going in person to your bank branch with documents for your application and it can be weeks before you gain approval or money in your account.
 With online lenders the process is streamlined and largely automated and with some companies, like LendingTree approval can take a matter of minutes and you can see the money in your account within 48 hours.
 Some companies can take as long as a week or so to approve a loan, which is slow for online lending, but still quicker than a traditional bank.

 How Much Can I Borrow?

 For the most part, loans from online lenders have lower limits than those you can receive from a traditional bank.
 Assuming you’re able to qualify for a loan with a traditional bank you can potentially receive a bigger loan with better rates and terms.
 That said, some online lenders like Even Financial and SoFi can provide personal loans of up to $100,000, which should be enough for most borrowers.

 On the other end though, online lenders can help if you need a loan that’s too small.
 While most financial institutions ask for a minimum of several thousand dollars, online lenders can provide loans for as little as $1,000, which can come in handy if you just need a small influx of cash and your bank branch won’t make it happen.
 This can often be the type of thing just to help you with a small purchase, to make it through the holidays or take a short trip, and not for anything major that justifies a long loan process.